 Please don’t send an email to us only to obtain a consent or to present yourself for the general entrance exam.
 We may not reply to this kind of email because we have nothing we can do for you.

-How to apply (for IGP-A, IGP-C, and MEXT)
+How to apply (for IGP-C and MEXT)

-Fortunately, this laboratory receives quite a few inquiries from prospective students.
+This laboratory receives quite a few inquiries from prospective students.
 Some inquiries cover the detailed information about a prospective student, but some include only a brief self-introduction.
 It is difficult for us to make a decision under the different amount of information.
 Thus, we kindly ask a prospective student to cover the following information in the initial inquiry.

 - Program and course (master/doctor)